leonardodesouzaf/projeto8-zaprecall/README.md

 ###

 <p align="left">This project is a way to train your memory with Active Recall and Spaced Repetition methodologies.
-Zap! ⚡️ <br>In my eighth project in the full-stack web development course at Driven Education I've made a flashcards app, the page have mobile layout only.
-This project contains knowledges about how to work with React, how to use State in this and much more. <br>In this project I've used the following technologies: HTML, CSS, JavaScript, React, npm, Node.js, Webpack, Git and GitHub.</p>
+Zap! ⚡️ <br>In my eighth project I've made a flashcards app, the page have mobile layout only.
+This project contains knowledges about how to work with React, how to use useState on this and much more. <br>In this project I've used the following technologies: HTML, CSS, JavaScript, React, npm, Node.js and Git.</p>

 ###